-- completed their coursework (save for completion units), - passed either the department's Oral Qualifying Exam or the GRE Subject Exam in Literature (minimum score at the 65th percentile), and - completed the language requirement.
+- completed their coursework (save for completion units), - Successfully take the department's Qualifying Exam; or achieve a 65th percentile score on the GRE Subject exam in Literature; or work as a survey course teaching assistant for two semesters.

 Your advancement to candidacy is formalized by the filing of a GS01 form with Graduate Studies.
-The "Advancement to Candidacy" form (GS01) is available in the department office or can be downloaded online, and is filed with the university office of Graduate Studies.
+The "Advancement to Candidacy" form (GS01) is available in the department office or can be downloaded online at http://web.sonoma.edu/aa/gs/forms.html, and is filed with the university office of Graduate Studies.